cyberitsolutions/alloc/util/testing/alloc-test-plan.rst

     >   clicking on links in the calendar should work

-    >   now try adding time with the 'add time' tool
+    >   now try adding time with the 'add time' tool <-- can't be automated
     <   should add time

     >   click on the 'Time Sheet Statistics'